AkashPrasad2/BetaStar/README.md

 # BetaStar
-Training a model to play StarCraftII
+Training a model to play StarCraft II